GeoNode/geonode/docs/install/project/index.rst

   #create a new virtualenv called geonode
   mkvirtualenv --no-site-packages geonode

-At this point your command prompt shows a ``(geonode)`` prefix, this indicates that your virtualenv is active.
+At this point, your command prompt shows a ``(geonode)`` prefix, this indicates that your virtualenv is active.

 .. note:: The next time you need to access the Virtual Environment just run